mwmbl/blog/content/articles/reranking-on-the-client-side.md

 ---
-title: "Re-ranking search results on the client side"
+title: "Re-ranking search results on the client side in Rust"
 date: "2024-11-03"
 author: ["Daoud Clarke"]
 ---